oracle/python-oracledb/doc/src/api_manual/cursor.rst

     how many rows are returned to the application.
 For :meth:`~Cursor.fetchmany()` it is the default number of rows to fetch.

+    The attribute is only used for tuning row and SODA document fetches from the database.
+It does not affect data inserts.

-    Due to the performance benefits, the default ``Cursor.arraysize`` is 100 instead of the 1 that the DB API recommends.
-This value means that 100 rows are fetched by each internal call to the database.
+    Due to the performance benefits, the default ``Cursor.arraysize`` is 100 instead of the 1 that the Python DB API recommends.

     See :ref:`Tuning Fetch Performance <tuningfetch>` for more information.